Bkrendan12/Regex-Tutorial/gist-template.md

 "bring" so the character escape will bring and escape.
 In order to use a literal backslash anywhere in a regex, it must be escaped by another backslash.

-There are several characters that need to be escaped to be taken literally (at least outside char classes):
+There are several characters that need to be escaped to be taken literally (at least outside character classes):

 ```
 * Brackets: []